PrivSec-dev/privsec.dev/content/os/Linux-Desktop-Hardening.md

 Madaidan [provided](https://madaidans-insecurities.github.io/linux.html#firejail) additional details on how Firejail can worsen the security of your device.

-Generally, you are better off not using it.
+If you do use Firejail, there is a tool called [Firetools](https://github.com/netblue30/firetools) which can help you quickly manage what an application can have access to and launch them.
+Note that the configurations by `Firetools` are temporarily and it does not provide you with an option to save a profile for long term use.

+Firejail can also confine X11 windows using Xpra or Xephr, something that Flatpak and Snap cannot do.
+I highly recommend that you check out their [documentation](https://firejail.wordpress.com/documentation-2/x11-guide/) on how to set this up.

+One trick to consistently launch applications which have a Firejail profile confined is to use the `firecfg` command.
+This will create a symlink in `/usr/local/bin/app_name_here` pointing to Firejail. `.desktop` files which do not specifically specify the absolute path of the binaries to use will launch the application through the symlink and have Firejail sandbox them this way.
+Of course, this is bypassable if you or some other applications launch the application directly from `/usr/bin/app_name_here` instead.

 ### Mandatory Access Control

-[Mandatory access control](https://en.wikipedia.org/wiki/Mandatory_access_control) systems require policy files in order to force constraints on the system.
+Common Linux [Mandatory access control](https://en.wikipedia.org/wiki/Mandatory_access_control) frameworks require policy files in order to force constraints on the system.

 The two main control systems are [SELinux](https://en.wikipedia.org/wiki/Security-Enhanced_Linux) (used on Android and Fedora based distributions) and [AppArmor](https://en.wikipedia.org/wiki/AppArmor) (Used on Debian based distributions and most openSUSE variants).